configcat/docs/website/docs/targeting/targeting-rule/segment-condition.md

 Segments allow you to define user groups based on any user attributes.
 You can reference segments in Targeting Rules.
 When you update a segment definition, the changes will be reflected automatically in all the Targeting Rules that reference it.

-*For example, you can define a segment called "Beta Testers" and use that segment for all features you want to be available for beta testers.*
+*For example, you can define a segment called "Beta Testers" and use that segment for all features you want to be available to beta testers.*

 One segment belongs to one product and can be used in multiple feature flags within the same product.